AlibabaCloudDocs/ecs/intl.en-US/Product Introduction/Limits.md

 ## Public bandwidth limits

+As of November 27, 2020, the peak bandwidth available for you to create ECS instances or change the configurations of ECS instances is subject to throttling policies in your account.
+To increase the peak bandwidth, submit a ticket.
+The following throttling policies apply:

+-   In a single region, the sum of actual peak bandwidths of all ECS instances that use the pay-by-traffic billing method for network usage cannot exceed 5 Gbit/s.
+-   In a single region, the sum of actual peak bandwidths of all ECS instances that use the pay-by-bandwidth billing method for network usage cannot exceed 50 Gbit/s.

 |Item|Limit|Adjustable|
 |:---|:----|:---------|
 |Peak inbound bandwidth|-   If the purchased peak outbound bandwidth is less than or equal to 10 Mbit/s, Alibaba Cloud allocates an inbound bandwidth of 10 Mbit/s.